oaustegard/bookmarklets/wandrer_sort_bigmap_achievements_README.md

 ## Overview

-This bookmarklet adds sorting functionality to the achievements table on https://wandrer.earth/dashboard/my_places.
+This bookmarklet, https://github.com/oaustegard/bookmarklets/blob/main/wandrer_sort_bigmap_achievements.js, adds sorting functionality to the achievements table on https://wandrer.earth/dashboard/my_places.
 It adds a header that allows sorting by either area name or achievement percentage.

 ## Features